alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

     - **For testing** you can enable a free trial of the P2 License (NB.
 It can take a while for these to appear on your AAD)
       - Expand the `Free trial` arrow under `Azure AD Premium P2`
       - Click the `Activate` button
+      - Wait for around 20 minutes until the `Azure AD Premium P2` licences appear on the list of `All Products`

 2. Adding licenses to a user:
    - Click on `Users` in the left hand sidebar